-The accomplishments highlighted demonstrate the Biodesign Institute’s substantial success as a cornerstone of Arizona State University’s strategy to propel ASU into the top tier of the world’s research universities.
+The Biodesign Institute’s substantial success is a cornerstone of Arizona State University’s strategy to propel ASU into the top tier of the world’s research universities.

 The State of Arizona and ASU’s administration have received a significant return on their investments in the Institute, generous backing that served as the key catalyst in advancing Biodesign’s goal of becoming a world-class, entrepreneurial research enterprise to improve human health and the health and security of our planet.

 “We scientists and researchers have a privileged position in society — the opportunity to stand at the edge of knowledge and look forward to the future.
 The greatest reward comes when we can use that knowledge to improve the state of humanity.”

 —Joshua LaBaer, MD, PhD, Executive director, Biodesign Institute

 Read a comprehensive legacy of global impact and a timeline of these discoveries.
 Some of our most recent achievements are described below.

 Biodesign researchers study 139 different diseases and disorders, from Alzheimer’s to Zika.
 They are united by a drive to determine what causes disease, to create technology that leads to early detection, and to discover treatments that can be deployed among all people — from those in the most sophisticated medical institutions to those in developing countries.